 Victims in many of those accidents will have a very hard time receiving compensation from the drivers responsible.
 Even worse, what those numbers don’t reflect is how many drivers are under-insured, when existing insurance coverage isn’t enough to cover the costs of the accident.
 Many drivers only carry insurance at the state’s legally required minimum level, which may not even be enough to cover the cost of the vehicle, let alone medical bills and other costs.

-Both underinsured and uninsured drivers put the financial burden on the victim of an accident.
+Both underinsured and uninsured drivers put the financial burden on the victim of a car wreck.
 It is in these situations when policy stacking can really make a difference.
 Stacking can help victims receive greater compensation not only for medical bills and property damage, but also for future medical and rehabilitation costs, lost wages or reduced earning capacity, mental anguish, and other unforeseeable expenses related to the accident.

 So how does stacking help so much?
 The answer is more straightforward than you might think.